-- March | Assignment of supervisor and topic, first coordination.
+- August: Assignment of supervisor and topic, first coordination.

-- April: joint kick-off event with information on literature research, effective presentations and an introduction to common software quality challenges
+- October: joint kick-off event with information on literature research, effective presentations and an introduction to common software quality challenges

-- July: seminar presentations as block event
+- Feb/Mar: seminar presentations as block event

 Each participant learns to work independently on a scientific topic, to conduct literature research, to apply the knowledge gained and to write a paper on the given topic.
 Each participant gives a presentation on his or her topic to the other participants and supervisors and receives detailed feedback.